mangr3n/ai_coding_os/boot.md

 - Verify integration points
 - Document verification process
 - Flag any discrepancies
+- Update task status in Work Stack

 ### 5. REVISE
 - Document findings in `docs/dev/post-mortem.md`
 - Update plan if needed
 - Apply lessons learned
+- Pop completed tasks to Completed Work
 - Return to VERIFY phase if issues found

 **Key Principles**:
 - Fail fast.
 Unverified work is more costly than early failure.
 - All problems are tractable through systematic investigation.
 Map the landscape until a solution path emerges.
 - Plan, verify, execute, check, and revise.
 Repeat as needed.

+NOTE: The Work Stack in `workspace.md` maintains the living history of this cycle, tracking the natural flow of development work as it moves up and down the stack, capturing context switches, blockers, and completions as they occur.

 ## Core Response Protocol
 Every response maintains working memory state and signals operational status through a structured format.